tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * [austin_coffee_shops_reviews.csv](Activities/02-Ins_Sentiment_Analysis/Resources/austin_coffee_shops_reviews.csv)

-Explain to students that you will start exploring the LSTM RNNs by creating a model for sentiment analysis using the Keras API of TensorFlow.
+Explain to students that you will start exploring LSTM RNNs by creating a model for sentiment analysis using the Keras API of TensorFlow.

 Open the unsolved Jupyter notebook, live code the solution, and highlight the following.

-* For this demo, we are going to use a dataset that contains `6878` customer reviews of Coffee Shops in Austin, Texas.
-The reviews were taken from Yelp; however, the names of the Coffee Shops were anonymized for privacy reasons.
+* For this demo, we will use a dataset that contains `6878` customer reviews of coffee shops in Austin, Texas.
+The reviews were taken from Yelp, and the names of the coffee shops were anonymized for privacy reasons.

 * The dataset has the following columns: